-- Your Qualifying Child for the EIC cannot be used by more than one person to claim the EIC.
+- Your Qualifying Child for the EITC cannot be used by more than one person to claim the EITC.

 - If you do not have a Qualifying Child, you must:

-- be older than 25 but younger than 65 at the end of the year
+- be at least 25 but younger than 65 at the end of the tax year

 - live in the United States for more than half the year